 Encourage them to make connections.

-Direct your student to talk with the Academic Success Center, professors, academic advisors and others who can assist them.
+Direct your student to talk with Academic Success, professors, academic advisors and others who can assist them.

 Don't be afraid of mistakes.

 Mistakes are part of the learning process.
 Let your student learn from experiences.